 The addition of alfalfa will provide your bunny with a tasty snack that happens to include a caloric boost as well as additional protein and calcium to help maintain muscle mass and bone health.

 If your senior friend happens to be on the chubby side, it is still essential to work with your veterinarian to rule out any underlying health concerns.
 If your slightly pudgy pal gets a clean bill of health, they can continue eating their favorite, high-quality adult rabbit food, but your vet may suggest slightly reducing the daily volume of pellets they are fed (by only 10 – 20%) and attempting to find new, interesting ways to keep your bunny moving.
 Encouraging exercise at this stage of life is important regardless of their weight, as it promotes mobility and helps sustain muscle mass and healthy joints.
 It is also essential to continue feeding unlimited volumes and varieties of grass hays.

-As your bunny reaches their elder years, you may also consider speaking with your trusted veterinarian about adding supplements to their daily regimen.
-Based upon your senior pet’s overall health, and any underlying health conditions, your veterinarian may suggest our Natural Science Digestive Support, Joint Support, and/or Skin and Coat, as all have anti-inflammatory and antioxidant ingredients to help in aging animals.
+As rabbits age, you may also consider speaking with your trusted veterinarian about adding supplements to their daily regimen.
+Based on your pet’s overall health and any underlying health conditions, your veterinarian may suggest high-quality supplements to support areas such as urinary, skin and coat, joint, or digestive health.